Pokémon Champions Type Chart, Matchup Calculator & Quiz

 Understanding the Type Chart

-The type chart is a core tool for any serious player in type-based battle games.
-It shows how different elemental types interact in combat: specifically, how much damage one type deals to another.
-Mastering this chart helps you build stronger teams and make smarter decisions in battle.
+The Pokemon Champions type chart is a core tool for understanding how every elemental type interacts in battle: specifically, how much damage one type deals to another.
+Mastering this chart helps you build stronger teams and make smarter decisions in Pokémon Champions.

-This guide will show you how to read the chart and apply it effectively.
+This guide shows you how to read the Pokemon type chart and apply each type matchup effectively in Pokémon Champions.

 How to Use the Weakness Calculator

-Our interactive tool above serves as a complete Pokémon weakness calculator for Gen 9.
+Our interactive tool above serves as a complete Pokémon weakness calculator for Pokémon Champions and evergreen type matchup practice.

 • Select Single View to switch to the calculator mode.